Route 66, however, was not new to me. There was a hit record of the same name by Nat King Cole, whose voice my mother loved. You know the one:

 Route 66 starred Martin Milner and George Maharis, playing characters named Tod Stiles and Buz Murdock.

 Tod and Buz.
 The names sounded so quintessentially American to me, like Chip and Biff; Hank and Spud.
-In comparison, my people had names like Nigel, Clive and Fiona.
-Americans seemed so… hip.
+In comparison, my people had names like Nigel, Roger, Clive and Fiona.
+We needed to loosen up, it seemed to me.

 For some reason Buz never drove the Corvette.
 It was Tod’s, after all, but you’d think they’d share given the vast number of miles they appeared to put on that thing.
 But no, Tod and Buz actually seemed a bit chippy with each other much of the time (I think Buz resented that Tod came from money and may even have gone to college).

-I thought that when the TV show began, I’d hear Route 66 song written by Bobby Troup and popularized by Nat King Cole.
-But instead, as I later learned, the show’s theme was penned by the prolific and reliable Nelson Riddle (which actually became a hit in its own right).
+Anyway, given the name of the show, you’d think (well, I thought) its theme song would be the same Route 66 as written by Bobby Troup and popularized by Mr. Cole.
+But no. Instead, as I later learned, the show’s theme was penned by the prolific and reliable Nelson Riddle (it eventually became a hit in its own right).

-Easy to understand why that didn’t happen.
+It’s easy in retrospect to understand why the producers passed on Troup/Cole.
 Why pay royalties when you can save dollars by getting someone to write a new piece?
 I’ll bet Bobby Troup was miffed, although he did have a degree in business from the University of Pennsylvania’s Wharton School, so he likely understood.

 That said, Mr. Riddle peppered his Route 66 theme with a delicate piano riff that recalls the more familiar song by Bobby Troup.
 Perhaps it was a respectful tip of the hat to Troup for writing what would become one of jazz music’s most enduring classics.

-So what about Bobby Troup?
+So what about Bobby Troup, anyway?
 Relegated to obscurity?
 Not at all.

 Jazz guy, pianist, singer, front man of a small “combo” playing clubs, Troup came up with some good stuff but wasn’t really hitting the big time in post-WW2 New York City.
 So in 1946, he and his wife, Cynthia, pointed their 1941 Buick towards Los Angeles and the happening West Coast Scene.
 Zigging and zagging his way across the US, he got the idea for Route 66 and began working on the song which was published that year.